mattsah/pint/README.md

 #### Fixed vs. Dynamic

-Both the type, size, and length of a variable can also be fixed or dynamic.
+The type, size, and span of a variable can also be fixed or dynamic.
 If a type of a variable is fixed, whether the type was determined explicitly (at declaration) or implicitly (at initialization) it cannot be changed.
 A dynamic type, by contrast, means that the type of the variable can change.
-The same logic applies to size and length.
+The same logic applies to size and span.

 #### Examples